elixirhealth/design-docs/docs/DD03-directory-service/README.md

 The operations required to populate the history tables are managed by DB triggers:
 - on row update
-	- insert a new row into history table with `deleted_time` bound of `transaction_period` populated withe current timestamp
+	- insert a new row into history table with `deleted_time` bound of `transaction_period` populated with current timestamp
 	- delete existing row in current table
 	- insert new row (i.e., new row_id) with updated value(s) into current table
 - on row delete
-	- insert a new row into history table with `deleted_time` bound of `transaction_period` populated withe current timestamp
+	- insert a new row into history table with `deleted_time` bound of `transaction_period` populated with current timestamp
 	- delete existing row in current table

 Entity search will require the appropriate indices to make it efficient.
 "Search" encompases both auto-complete and full-search uses cases, where the former must return a few results very quickly on usually incomplete queries, and the later can be a bit slower but should be more comprehensive.
 In both cases, the search request will define a limit, indicating the maximum number of results to return.
 Search will not support paging because we believe that if the results are not found on the first page, the query should be refined.